Municipal Monitoring by KnowToYes

 Gallatin, Lebanon, Mt.
 Juliet, Nashville, Smyrna, Spring Hill

-Alton, Alvin, Anna, Austin, Boerne, Buda, Cedar Park, Celina, Cleburne, Conroe, Corinth, Dallas, Denton, Ennis, Fate, Forney, Fort Bend County, Fort Worth, Frisco, Fulshear, Georgetown, Glenn Heights, Greenville, Harris County, Houston, Hutto, Iowa Colony, Katy, Kyle, League City, Leander, Lewisville, Little Elm, Manor, Manvel, McKinney, Melissa, Midlothian, Missouri City, New Braunfels, Pearland, Pflugerville, Princeton, Prosper, Red Oak, Rockwall, Rosenberg, Round Rock, Rowlett, Royse City, Sachse, San Antonio, San Marcos, Seguin, Taylor, Terrell, Texas City, Waxahachie, Weatherford
+Allen, Alton, Alvin, Anna, Austin, Bastrop, Boerne, Buda, Cedar Park, Celina, Cleburne, Conroe, Corinth, Dallas, Denton, Dripping Springs, Elgin, Ennis, Fate, Forney, Fort Bend County, Fort Worth, Frisco, Fulshear, Georgetown, Glenn Heights, Greenville, Harris County, Houston, Hutto, Iowa Colony, Jarrell, Katy, Kyle, League City, Leander, Lewisville, Liberty Hill, Little Elm, Manor, Manvel, McKinney, Melissa, Midlothian, Missouri City, New Braunfels, Pearland, Pflugerville, Princeton, Prosper, Red Oak, Rockwall, Rosenberg, Round Rock, Rowlett, Royse City, Sachse, San Antonio, San Marcos, Seguin, Taylor, Terrell, Texas City, Waxahachie, Weatherford

-American Fork, Eagle Mountain, Hurricane, Lehi, Ogden, Provo, Santaquin, Saratoga Springs, Syracuse, Washington, West Haven
+American Fork, Draper, Eagle Mountain, Herriman, Hurricane, Lehi, Ogden, Provo, Riverton, Salt Lake City, Salt Lake County, Santaquin, Saratoga Springs, South Jordan, Syracuse, Washington, West Haven, West Jordan

 Washington (3)